-However, if you choose not to provide information, such as your name, email address, and phone number you are unable:
+If you choose not to provide information, such as your name, email address, and phone number, you will be unable to:

-- to subscribe to our email newsletter, sign an online petition, or sign up as a volunteer.
+- Subscribe to our email newsletter, sign an online petition, or sign up as a volunteer.

 We collect personal information to:

-- campaign, market, and tailor communications to you;
+- Campaign, market, and tailor our communications to you.

-- monitor and improve our website and systems; and
+- Monitor and improve our website and systems.

 We may collect personal information provided voluntarily by you, including your:

-- if you interact with Party or Green Member of Parliament accounts on social media such as Facebook and Twitter, we may collect personal information such as your name, social media account name.
+If you interact with Green Party or Green Member of Parliament (MP) accounts on social media such as Facebook and Twitter, we may collect personal information such as your name and social media account name.

 We may match information collected with information from other sources, including public sources such as the electoral roll.

-If you would like to ask for a copy of your information, or to have it corrected, please email to [email protected] or contact us on 04 801 5102, or PO Box 11652, Manners Street, Wellington 6142.
+If you would like to ask for a copy of your information, or to have it corrected, please email [email protected] or contact us on 04 801 5102, or write to the General Manager, PO Box 11652, Manners Street, Wellington 6142.

 You may unsubscribe from our mailing lists by following the unsubscribe instructions at the bottom of our emails, or replying ‘STOP’ to a text message sent by us.
 You can update some preferences and information yourself by logging in to our website.